PU-Transformer: Point Cloud Upsampling Transformer

 \subsection{Settings}

 \textbf{Training Details:} In general, our PU-Transformer is implemented using Tensorflow~\cite{abadi2016tensorflow} with a single GeForce 2080 Ti GPU running on the Linux OS.
 In terms of the hyperparameters for training, we heavily adopt the settings from PU-GCN~\cite{qian2021pu} and Dis-PU~\cite{li2021point} for the experiments in Tab.~\ref{tab:pu1k} and Tab.~\ref{tab:pugan}, respectively.
-For example, we have a batch size of 64 for 100 training epochs, an initial learning rate of $1\times10^{-3}$ with a 0.7 decay rate, \etc. Moreover, we only use the modified Chamfer Distance loss~\cite{yifan2019patch} to train the PU-Transformer, minimizing the average closest point distance between the input set $\mathcal{P}\in\mathbb{R}^{N\times3}$ and the output set $\mathcal{S}\in\mathbb{R}^{rN\times3}$ for efficient and effective convergence.
+For example, we have a batch size of 64 for 100 training epochs, an initial learning rate of $1\times10^{-3}$ with a 0.7 decay rate, \etc~Moreover, we only use the modified Chamfer Distance loss~\cite{yifan2019patch} to train the PU-Transformer, minimizing the average closest point distance between the input set $\mathcal{P}\in\mathbb{R}^{N\times3}$ and the output set $\mathcal{S}\in\mathbb{R}^{rN\times3}$ for efficient and effective convergence.

-\textbf{Datasets:} To quantitatively evaluate the PU-Transformer's effectiveness on point cloud upsampling, we train and test our proposed model using two 3D benchmarks. \begin{itemize} \item \textbf{PU1K:} This is a new point cloud upsampling dataset introduced in PU-GCN~\cite{qian2021pu}.
+\textbf{Datasets:} Basically, we apply two 3D benchmarks for our experiments: \begin{itemize} \item \textbf{PU1K:} This is a new point cloud upsampling dataset introduced in PU-GCN~\cite{qian2021pu}.
 In general, the PU1K dataset incorporates 1,020 3D meshes for training and 127 3D meshes for testing, where most 3D meshes are collected from ShapeNetCore~\cite{chang2015shapenet} covering 50 object categories.
 To fit in with the patch-based upsampling pipeline~\cite{yifan2019patch}, the training data is generated from patches of 3D meshes via Poisson disk sampling.
-Specifically, the training data includes a total of 69,000 samples (patches), where each sample has 256 input points (low resolution) and a corresponding ground-truth of 1,024 points ($4\times$ high resolution). \item \textbf{PU-GAN Dataset:} This is an earlier dataset that was first used in PU-GAN~\cite{li2019pu} and generated in a similar way as PU1K but on a smaller scale.
+Specifically, the training data includes 69,000 samples, where each sample has 256 input points (low resolution) and a ground-truth of 1,024 points ($4\times$ high resolution). \item \textbf{PU-GAN Dataset:} This is an earlier dataset that was first used in PU-GAN~\cite{li2019pu} and generated in a similar way as PU1K but on a smaller scale.
 To be concrete, the training data comprises 24,000 samples (patches) collected from 120 3D meshes, while the testing data only contains 27 meshes.
 In addition to the PU1K dataset consisting of a large volume of data targeting the basic $4\times$ upsampling experiment, we conduct both $4\times$ and $16\times$ upsampling experiments based on the compact data of the PU-GAN dataset.

 \end{itemize}